-Pork dry rub is a quick and simple all-purpose smoky dry rub that will season any cut of pork to perfection!
-Use it on ribs, pork butt, steaks, chops, pork shoulder, or boneless country-style ribs - it works for all types!
+This Pork dry rub recipe is a quick and simple all-purpose smoky sweet dry rub with brown sugar that'll season any cut of pork to perfection!
+Use it on pork chops, pork ribs, pork butt, steaks, pork shoulder, or boneless country-style ribs - it works for all types!

 "Picture this...it's a sunny afternoon, you're outside enjoying your favorite cocktail, soaking up the smell of dinner on the grill and youre enjoying it all with your family.
 Did ribs come to mind for you too?
 This is the perfect dry rub to season your ribs with!"